AI Use Cases/Manufacturing

 False-positive management in the first 90 days

-Early in deployment, before the model has learned your specific production patterns, exception rates will run higher than the 8-12% steady-state figure.
+Early in deployment, before the model has learned your specific production patterns, exception rates will run higher than the 8-12% steady-state design target.
 Finance teams that aren't prepared for this volume in the initial period often revert to manual workflows in parallel, which defeats the purpose and slows the model's learning cycle.
 Plan for a structured review process in the first quarter where Finance actively feeds decisions back into the system rather than bypassing it.

 Frequently Asked Questions